MicrosoftDocs/m365copilot-docs/docs/decision-guide.md

 By **extending Copilot for Microsoft 365** for enterprise users,

-- Your service will be a part of the Microsoft ecosystem, enabling your users to benefit from the user experience of Microsoft products and allowing you to reach millions of users
+- Your service can be a part of the Microsoft ecosystem, enabling your users to benefit from the user experience of Microsoft products and allowing you to reach millions of users
 - You can build an AI solutions for organizations to boost employee productivity across businesses
 - You can apply people-centric data with Microsoft Graph to provide more personalized experience for your users
 - You can use Graph Connector, SharePoint site library, or Dataverse table that is used in the workflow as your RAG data source